mikelevins/bard/docs/bard.md

 ## Bard's basic vocabulary

-To use a programming languge, you need to know its basic vocabulary--the basic words and phrases you can use to direct computation.
+To use a programming language, you need to know its basic vocabulary--the basic words and phrases you can use to direct computation.